 This fan tilts 90 degrees and has a gliding chrome bar that lets you easily control the direction of airflow.
 One reviewer said it lowered the temperature in his large room by three degrees.
 It's effective, portable (it weighs 7.3 pounds), and non-disruptive.

-When an extra-large room in your home or office needs as much cooling as possible, it's time to bring in this industrial-strength pedestal fan, which can both tilt and has a head that rotates 360 degrees (super convenient).
-This fan has three speeds and a powerful torque motor, and you can adjust its height.
-You can control the exact direction of cold air for the ultimate floor-to-ceiling cooling experience.
-But don't expect it to be very quiet: it's noisier than most others on this list, but is also very sturdy (it weighs 21.5 pounds) and well-made.
+When an extra-large room in your home or office needs as much cooling as possible, it's time to bring in this industrial-strength fan, which is tilt-adjustable and can be wall mounted (super convenient).
+This fan has three speeds and a powerful motor for extended reach throughout bigger spaces.
+But don't expect it to be very quiet: it's noisier than most others on this list, but is also very sturdy (it weighs 14 pounds) and well-made.

 The advantage of purchasing a box fan like this one is that you can easily mount it in your window, where it does a stellar job of moving stagnant air out from indoors to outdoors.
 This, of course, also saves you a ton of floor space.
 This fan is 20 inches wide and covers a large space, but be aware that you can't tilt it and it gives off a subtle white noise, so don't expect it to be completely quiet.
 It has three speed settings and is ideal for apartments, garages, and dorms.

 A reviewer wrote: "These fans sit perfectly on my windowsills (the windowsills are 6.5" deep) and are perfect for cooling the house down in the evening.
 After being so happy with the first one I ordered two more.
 They are easy to operate, and create a strong wind tunnel that makes a big difference even in a larger room."

 This article was originally published on